MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 # Send a message in Teams using Power Automate

-You can use Power Automate to setup a flow that sends messages to a Teams Channel or Group chat using the Microsoft Teams Connector.
-Messages can be posted either as the user who's signed into the connector in the flow or using the Flow bot.
-This document covers all the different ways in which you can send a message in Teams.
+You can use Power Automate to set up a flow that sends messages to a Teams Channel or group chat using the Microsoft Teams connector.
+Messages can be posted either as the user who's signed into the connector in the flow or using the flow bot.

+This article covers all the different ways in which you can send a message in Teams.

 ## Flow setup